shreyasl10/Dotfiles/Readme.md

 ## Steps to get my Desktop:
-<u>Note:</u> The command to install the dependencies pertains only if you are on an Arch based system.
+<ins>Note:</ins> The command to install the dependencies pertains only if you are on an Arch based system.
 If you are on an Ubuntu/debian based distro, all the dependencies are available except for obmenu-generator and polybar(if you are using Ubuntu 20.04).

-For Obmenu-generator, follow the instructions to install it from source : https://github.com/trizen/obmenu-generator For polybar, you can build it from source here : https://github.com/polybar/polybar
+For Obmenu-generator, follow the instructions to install it from source : https://github.com/trizen/obmenu-generator

+For polybar, you can build it from source here : https://github.com/polybar/polybar

-1) Install the following dependencies
+1) Install the following dependencies(if you use an arch based system)

    `yay -S Openbox BSPWM polybar rofi dunst mpd ncmpcpp dmenu geany obmenu-generator ranger kitty compton zsh oh-my-zsh nitrogen lxappearance`